IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Al-Ma%CA%BFarri" target="_blank">Al-Ma'arri</a><span style="color:Chartreuse">(philosopher, poet, and writer)</span>

+>“Poor countries sell their grain to the West for hard currency while their own children starve in their arms.
+And the West feeds it to livestock. . .
+So we can eat a steak?
+I bet I am not the only one in the room who sees this as a crime?”

+>“Every morsel of meat we eat is slapping the tear-stained face of a starving child.
+When I look into her eyes, do I remain silent?”

+>“If everyone ate a Western diet, we would need two Planet Earths to feed them.
+We only have one.
+And she is dying.”

+― <a href="https://en.wikipedia.org/wiki/Philip_Wollen" target="_blank">Philip Wollen</a><span style="color:Chartreuse">(philanthropist, environmentalist and animal rights activist)</span>

 >“When I made the switch to a plant based diet, people, they were like, "I don't know how you're gonna lift that much weight."
 And, "You're not gonna be eating anything, you're just gonna eat grass.
 Like, how you gonna be strong?"
 I qualified for my third Olympic team, you know what I'm saying?
 I broke two American records.
 I won at the Pan-Am games.
 I was like, "Man."
 Like, "I think, I should've done this a long while ago."
 Like, "Why didn't I research this before?"”

 ― <a href="https://en.wikipedia.org/wiki/Kendrick_Farris" target="_blank">Kendrick Farris</a><span style="color:Chartreuse">(Olympic weightlifter)</span>